 What about homebirth?

 A homebirth may be an option depending on the reason for the previous caesarean.
 Increasing amounts of women are considering a homebirth VBAC and this is something you can discuss with your NHS or Independent midwife.
-You may also choose to have a discussion with a local Supervisor of Midwives if you feel you are not getting the support or information you require.
 It is important to acknowledge, however, that there is reason to suggest that risks to both mother and baby will be increased if a home VBAC is attempted by (a) not being able to monitor continuously, and (b) the potential for delayed intervention in the event of complications.
 These are issues that you will need to consider in your discussions with your midwife when making your decisions.

 Will anything be different in labour?